tiepdotme/samwize.com/_posts/2019-11-25-guide-to-rvm.markdown

 Once in a while I need to upgrade ruby version, but [rvm's official doc](https://rvm.io/rvm/basics) is a bit too dense.

+Beyond installing, there are just a few commands that you really need.

 ## Install the latest

     rvm install ruby --latest